PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 about an infinite MPS which is a translational invariant structure with unit cell of length ``3``, we need to identify ``Λ^{[4]}`` with ``Λ^{[1]}`` and they are not trivial.

-Once we obtained the Gamma-Lambda form, the left canonical form can be obtained by defining the local site tensor as ``AL^{[i]}= Λ^{[i]}Γ^{[i]}``, and the right canonical form can be obtained by defining the local site tensor as ``AR^{[i]}=Γ^{[i]}Λ^{[i+1]}``.
+Once we obtain the Gamma-Lambda form, the left canonical form can be obtained by defining the local site tensor as ``AL^{[i]}= Λ^{[i]}Γ^{[i]}``, and the right canonical form can be obtained by defining the local site tensor as ``AR^{[i]}=Γ^{[i]}Λ^{[i+1]}``.
 The site canonical form with central site ``n`` can be obtained by defining the the site tensors on